Vlogo11/pocketcomputermanager_exe/README.md

 - Searching Time - Down to 24 Seconds (On a 500GB SSD, searching for "qt") - **47.5 Times Faster**
 - Found Files and Folders: 24246 - **1.065 Times More**
 ## System Requirements
-- Microsoft Windows with a IA-32, x86-64 or ARMv7 Architectured Processor (Mostly Intel or Ryzen)
+- Microsoft Windows with an IA-32, x86-64 or ARMv7 Architectured Processor (Mostly Intel or Ryzen)
 - Recommended 50MB Free Memory
 - Recommended 30MB Free Space
 ## Version History - Current version: 0.3 - 2024.01.24